redilinxa/trip-tracker/readme.md

 different countries in Europe and Asia
 - Sync all countries in Europe and Asia from https://restcountries.eu/
 - Users need to create an account (username, password, email)
-- Users should be able to update and delete their accountuse
+- Users should be able to update and delete their account use
 - Users should be able to create, update and delete trips to countries**
 - Trips are only visible to the user who created them
-- A trip needs to have following informations: Country, start date, end date and notes
+- A trip needs to have following information: Country, start date, end date and notes
 - A trip can start at the end date of another trip, but they are not allowed to overlap